OPAL syntax

 There are a few local options for case insensitivity:

-- Non-quoted search terms always match case-insensitively (though quoted search terms are case sensitive).
+• Non-quoted search terms always match case-insensitively (though quoted search terms are case sensitive).
 See OPAL examples.

-filterverb can use syntax cues to be case-insensitive.
+• The filter verb can use syntax cues to be case-insensitive.

 Linking fields to Resources is a valuable and useful way to use Observe's features.
 Linked fields are green in the data grid, and have special context menus and click behavior.
 Note that referencing these fields in OPAL requires extra syntax.
-For instance, you may have a link named Session from a session_id column to a Sessions resource dataset.
+For instance, you may have a link named Session from a session_id column to a Sessions Resource Dataset.
 Referring to Session in OPAL will produce an error because that column is not actually in this data.
 Instead, you can use label(^Session) to refer to this column.
 The OPAL editor will automatically offer this construction when you type Session, so in most cases you will only need to allow it to replace your entry.